AngeloHYang/Crimes-in-Chicago/Web App Code/README.md

 ## Data Files

 There are data files required to make the app function.
 You'll be lead to create them when running the app.
 These files are not uploaded to GitHub to save space.
+You can delete them, and let the app regenerate if you want.

-- Dataframes are store in ./DataFrames
+- Dataframes are stored in ./DataFrames
+- Prepared Graphs are stored in ./PreparedGraphs

 ## Run the App